Dr.Sc Ed Connor

-Availability of Helium
+Availability of Helium and alternatives for Gas Chromatography

 Helium is the second most abundant element in the universe, but on Earth it’s relatively rare, found trapped underground with natural gas and in the atmosphere, where it escapes into space.